mikejames1311005/socialnet/README.md

 # SocialNet

-This is my SocialNet web application project for the Web Application Mock Project assignment.
+This is my SocialNet web application project for CS4451.

 I built it with PHP, MySQL, Nginx, and Linux as required.
 The app allows an admin to create users, users to sign in, view their home page, edit their profile description, view profile pages, and sign out.

-I tested the project on my Ubuntu VM using Nginx, MySQL, and php8.4-fpm.
+I tested the project on my Ubuntu VM using Nginx, MySQL, and php8.4-fpm

 ## What Works